Military advisor: Nationalist Spain

 During the Spanish Civil War, Germany deployed a large number of "volunteers," also known as the Condor Legion, to serve as mercenaries and pilots to assist the nationalist forces.
 Approximately 300 out of a total of 16,000 German citizens fighting in the war were killed.

 Republic of China

-During the interwar period, German military advisors under Alexander von Falkenhausen were involved in modernising the National Revolutionary Army.
+During the interwar period, German military advisors under Alexander von Falkenhausen were involved in modernizing the National Revolutionary Army.

 Ottoman Empire

-The German Empire sent advisors to the Ottoman Empire, notably generals such as Otto Liman Von Sanders and Colmar Freiherr von der Goltz.
+The German Empire sent advisors to the Ottoman Empire, notably generals such as Otto Liman von Sanders and Colmar Freiherr von der Goltz.

 United Kingdom military advisors

+British Military advisors have historically been employed to assist allied and partner forces through training, operational planning and organizational development.
+During the nineteenth and twentieth centuries, British officers participated in military missions to several foreign states, reflecting the United Kingdom's broader imperial and diplomatic interests.

-T. E. Lawrence ("Lawrence of Arabia") became arguably the archetypal British military advisor for his role in the guerilla (1916–1918) during the Arab Revolt.
+T. E. Lawrence ("Lawrence of Arabia") is among the best known British military advisors.
+He became arguably the archetypal British military advisor for his role in the guerilla (1916–1918) during the Arab Revolt.

+Since the Cold War, the British Armed Forces have increasingly employed advisory teams as part of defense engagement and security assistant missions.
+British personal have served as advisors and mentors in conflicts including: Oman, Sierra Leone, Afghanistan and Iraq, focusing on training local security forces, improving command structures and supporting institutional military reform.

 United States military advisors

 Developing capabilities and increasing capacity through advising is an operation the U.S. Army has conducted for more than one hundred years.
 The Army has performed advisory missions to increase the capability and capacity of foreign militaries from the Philippine Insurrection at the beginning of the 20th century to more recent conflicts in Vietnam, Iraq and Afghanistan.